tinylib/msgp/README.md

  - All fields of a struct that are not Go built-ins are assumed (optimistically) to have been seen by the code generator in another file.
 The generator will output a warning if it can't resolve an identifier in the file, or if it ignores an exported field.
 The generated code will fail to compile if you encounter this issue, so it shouldn't catch you by surprise.
  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.
  - Methods are only generated for `struct` definitions.
 Chances are that we will keep things this way.
- - Encoding/decoding of `interface{}` can be flaky.
-It works fine for go builtins, but don't count on it working well for anything beyond that.
+ - Encoding of `interface{}` is limited to built-ins or types that have explicit encoding methods.
- - Maps must have `string` keys.
-This is intentional (as it preserves JSON interop.)
+ - _Maps must have `string` keys._ This is intentional (as it preserves JSON interop.)
 The generator will yell at you if you try to use something else.
-Although non-string map keys are not explicitly forbidden by the messagepack standard, many serializers impose this restriction.
+Although non-string map keys are not explicitly forbidden by the MessagePack standard, many serializers impose this restriction.
 (This restriction also means *any* well-formed `struct` can be de-serialized into a `map[string]interface{}`.)
  - All variable-length fields are limited to `math.MaxUint32` elements.
 (In other words, you cannot have a `[]byte` or `string` with a length over 4GB, or an array or map with more than ~4 billion elements.
 This shouldn't be an issue for anyone.

-I have no idea whether or not this generator will work with your code.
-Luckily, if the output compiles, then there's a pretty good chance things are fine.
+If the output compiles, then there's a pretty good chance things are fine.
 (Plus, we generate tests for you.) *Please, please, please* file an issue if you think the generator is writing broken code.

 ### Performance